Doileo/elearning-landing-page/README.md

 ## Contributors

-It was my first time to work in pair with another developer.
-This experience taught me the significance of working in a team as well as the importance sharing different points during the process.
-Thank you so much Amy Spencer!
-It was an amazing experience.
+I had the opportunity to collaborate with Amy Spencer on this project, and it was an amazing experience.
+We were able to share ideas and solutions, and I learned a lot from her.
+This was my first time working collaboratively on a coding project, and it taught me the importance of communication and teamwork in web development.
+Thank you so much, Amy, for the great experience!